Building a Line Following Robot with TCS34725 RGB Sensor

 • Correction (y): The PID output value added to one motor speed and subtracted from the other, creating differential steering.

 Proportional (P) — Reacts to the current error.
-The proportional term multiplies the current error by the gain Kp.
-For example, in this robot, if the sensor drifts off the line edge, the P term immediately produces a correction proportional to how far off the sensor is.
+This term multiplies the current error by the gain Kp.
+If the sensor drifts off the line edge, the P term immediately produces a correction proportional to how far off the sensor is.
 Larger Kp values produce faster reactions but can cause overshooting and oscillation if set too high.
 The equation is: P = Kp × error.

 Integral (I) — Compensates for accumulated error over time.
-The integral term sums the error over time and multiplies it by Ki.
-In particular, this is useful when the robot consistently drifts slightly to one side due to motor differences or track asymmetry.
+This term sums the error over time and multiplies it by Ki.
+It helps when the robot consistently drifts slightly to one side because of motor differences or track asymmetry.
 The integral corrects this steady-state bias.
 In the code, the integral sum is constrained to a small range (±4) to prevent windup, and it resets when the error is small.
 The equation is: I = Ki × Σerror.

 Derivative (D) — Predicts future error from the rate of change.
-The derivative term looks at how fast the error is changing and multiplies the change rate by Kd.
-Essentially, this acts as a damper: if the robot is swinging toward the line quickly, the D term slows down the correction to prevent overshoot.
-However, for this project, the derivative component is optional and secondary.
-The P and I terms do most of the work; Kd can be increased slightly if you observe persistent oscillation.
+This term looks at how fast the error is changing and multiplies the change rate by Kd.
+It acts as a damper: if the robot is swinging toward the line quickly, the D term slows down the correction to prevent overshoot.
+For this project, though, the derivative component is optional and secondary.
+P and I do most of the work, but you can increase Kd slightly if you see persistent oscillation.
 The equation is: D = Kd × (error − previousError).

 The full PID correction combines all three terms: correction = Kp × error + Ki × Σerror + Kd × (error − previousError).
-Subsequently, this correction value is then applied to the motor speeds:
+This correction value is then applied to the motor speeds:

 • speedLeft = baseSpeed + correction